Marta May

 Marta May, born María Jesús Mayor Ávila (14 June 1939) is a Spanish actress.

-In 1968 she was awarded by the Círculo de Escritores Cinematográficos for best actress in La piel quemada.
+In 1968, she was awarded by the Círculo de Escritores Cinematográficos for best actress in La piel quemada.

-In 1975 Esteban Durán directed Algo de ti en el arcoiris at the Teatro Don Juan in Barcelona, and it starred Alejandro Ulloa, Marta May, and Eduardo Criado.
+In 1975, Esteban Durán directed Algo de ti en el arcoiris at the Teatro Don Juan in Barcelona, and it starred Alejandro Ulloa, Marta May, and Eduardo Criado.

+In 2010s, she made paintings about great women in the 20th century and jazz artists.